 - 8 cloves garlic - minced

-- 1 tbsp fresh sage - plus more for serving
+- 1 tablespoon fresh sage - plus more for serving

 - 2 cups arborio rice